 Cairns Tour | Great Barrier Reef Island Tours

-Cairns Tour offers more than just scuba diving and snorkeling at the Great Barrier Reef.
+Visit one of our Great Barrier Reef Islands, Cairns Tour offers more than just scuba diving and snorkeling at the Great Barrier Reef.
 Explore one or more of the many Islands dotted along the reef.

 The premier attraction of any Cairns holiday is the Great Barrier Reef… And with good reason; Swimming with the coral and marine life at Australia’s very own natural wonder of the world should be on everyone’s bucket list!

 But did you know that the reef offers much more than just an underwater playground?
 Dotted throughout the 2600km expanse of the reef are over 900 islands and coral cays, covered in tropical plants and wildlife.

 Close to Cairns are three of the best protected natural park Great Barrier Reef Islands; Fitzroy Island, Green Island, and the Frankland Islands.

 With the exception of a small resort, almost all of the 800 plus acres of the island is protected National Park rainforest.

 Fitzroy Island is a popular destination on the Great Barrier Reef.

 The island offers beautiful beaches, snorkeling and canoeing the crystal clear waters and fringing coral reefs, as well as nature walks of varying difficulties through the 800 acre tropical rainforest national park.